Avoiding Flawed

 Sadly, it can't be, and isn't a greenhouse gas.
 Argon, is however, heavier than air, just like carbon dioxide.
 It is the denser than air property that generates

-the same rapid temperature rise as witnesses with CO2 in the NEED produced demonstration.
+rapid temperature rise as witnesses with CO2 in the NEED produced demonstration.
 Forming a convection lid, just as in the demo.

 It traps heat by muffling convection; not by the absorption of IR.
 To attribute this to the greenhouse effect would be to do another magic trick demo.